hkiyomaru/bicamon/README.md

 ## What is BiCAmon

-BiCAmon is an abbreviation for "Biology inspired cognitive architecture monitor".
+BiCAmon is an abbreviation for "biologically-inspired cognitive architecture monitor".

-This provides visually understanding of a brain-inspired cognitive architecture.
+This provides visually understanding of a brain-inspired cognitive architecture via web browsers.

+## Development environment

+* Python 2.7.6
+* Google Chrome 58.0 (64-bit)

 ## Getting Started

-Server-side scripts are written in Python2.7.6.
-Then, clone this repository.
+First, clone this repository.

 ```
 $ git clone https://github.com/kiyomaro927/bicamon.git